angoca/db2-index/Main-sources.md

   * All articles related to Db2 (Between 2009 and 2012 - Complete).
 * Keith McDonald - The K guy (Blog about db2top and some SQL PL). http://www.thekguy.com
   * All articles related to Db2 (Between 2009 and 2010 - Complete).
+* Ilker Ender - db2 tips by an IBMer. http://ilker-db2.tumblr.com/
+  * All articles related to Db2 (Between 2009 and 2010 - Complete).
 * Nagendra - DB2 queries (Blog about technical stuff). http://learndb.blogspot.com/
   * All articles (2009 - Complete).
 * db2udbadm. http://db2udbadm.blogspot.com/